pytorch/rl/examples/rlhf/README.md

 ### Training the final model with RLHF

-To train the final model run
+Once again, make sure you have either updated the configuration to point `reward_model.name_or_path` at the relevant timestamped working directory, or copy the checkpoint to `./out_reward`.
+You can then train the final model by running

 ```sh
 python train_rlhf.py